 The next logical questions is…

-To be effective in a Financial Organization, you need to generate value for the organization.
+To be effective in a Financial Organization (or any company), you need to generate value for the business.
 You do this by:

 - Reducing Cost